AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 \page

-was granted the Starlight Regalia, Ryūsei-Namida, Tasogare-no-Kagami, and Kūshokiri.
-With the treasures collected, Tokuzō-tennō amassed a gathering of soldiers and warriors and led them to the shore.

-Before long, the first of the horde's ships made landfall, where Sumiriku's army was prepared to meet them.
+&nbsp;Before long, the first of the horde's ships made landfall, where Sumiriku's army was prepared to meet them.
 These units were quickly cut down by sword and spear, and those that lived found themselves without the reinforcements they had expected.
 Instead, their ships were thrown off course by the sudden appearance of swirling typhoons and whirlpools—on Tokuzō-tennō's command even the Kami fought to protect the land.
 Some ships managed to turn and flee from the carnage, the rest found themselves ripped apart, dragged under the waves, or met with swift death on the land.
 Before long the battle was over, the united nation of Sumiriku victorious.
 Never again would an army invade their shores, not while the union prospered.

 After the battle all agreed that Tokuzō-tennō should be Sumiriku's first leader, with domain over both body and spirit.
 Within the new city of Heian-kyō, near the finding place of Tasogare-no-Kagami, a grand palace was built to be the home of Tokuzō-tennō and his family, and to be the seat of power for the nation.
 On that year's summer solstice, within the inner sanctum of the palace, a coronation ceremony was held to ordain Tokuzō-tennō as the first Emperor of Sumiriku.
 The glory of the Starlight Regalia as well as the suns' zenith flowed into Tokuzō-tennō, granting him a unparalleled spiritual connection.
 This power, along with the symbols of the palace, the Myōjin Throne, and the Starlight Regalia, these all became representations of the Emperor's right to rule.
 This sacred day was known as the first Shōtenbi (昇天日, 'Ascension Day'), and marked a joyous end of the divided era.